-McCaskill's husband was accused of abuse, his company victim-blamed woman suing for sexual harassment
+McCaskill's husband was accused of abuse by ex-wife

 KEY DEMOCRATIC SEN. CLAIRE MCCASKILL TARGETED IN PASSWORD-STEALING SCHEME BY RUSSIAN HACKERS: REPORT

-“’She was asking for it,’ is a sentence I have longed to see stripped from our cultural vocabulary.”
-She added.
+“’She was asking for it,’ is a sentence I have longed to see stripped from our cultural vocabulary,” she added.
 McCaskill also said multiple times that she believes women and their allegations of sexual misconduct.

 In 1993, Shepard's then-13-year-old daughter called the police to report that her mother, Suzanne Shepard, was a victim of a late-night assault, according to a police report obtained by Fox News.
 Shepard was listed as the only involved person.
 No charges were filed after the incident.